 SECTION 1.
 The Board of Directors shall be the governing body of NSEA-Retired and shall be composed of the elected officers and the District Directors.
-The nonvoting ex-officio members of the Board of Directors shall be the liaison from the NSEA Board of Directors, and the editor of the NSEA-Retired publications.
+The non-voting ex-officio member of the Board of Directors shall be the liaison from the NSEA Board of Directors.

 SECTION 2.
-Duties of the Board of Directors: The NSEA-Retired Board of Directors shall provide leadership in carrying out the objectives of the organization, and shall advise the NSEA on matters relating to retirement.
+The NSEA-Retired Board of Directors shall provide leadership in carrying out the objectives of the organization, and shall advise the NSEA on matters relating to retirement.
 The NSEA-Retired Board shall be authorized to fill vacancies in its body as outlined in the Bylaws.